MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.159.md

 (a) You must notify us within 3 days after the date harvest should have started if the insured crop will not be harvested.

-(b) You must notify us at least 15 days before any production from any unit will be sold by direct marketing.
+(b) If any portion of your crop will be direct marketed, you must notify us at least 15 calendar days before any production will be harvested.
 We will conduct an appraisal that will be used to determine your production to count for production that is sold by direct marketing.
 If damage occurs after this appraisal, we will conduct an additional appraisal.
 These appraisals, and any acceptable records provided by you, will be used to determine your production to count.
-Failure to give timely notice that production will be sold by direct marketing will result in an appraised amount of production to count of not less than the production guarantee per acre if such failure results in our inability to make the required appraisal.
+Failure to give timely notice that production will be harvested for direct marketing will result in an appraised amount of production to count of not less than the production guarantee per acre if such failure results in our inability to make the required appraisal.

 (c) In addition to section 14 of the Basic Provisions, if you intend to claim an indemnity on any unit, you must give us notice at least 15 days prior to the beginning of harvest.
 You must not destroy the damaged crop until after we have given you written consent to do so.
 If you fail to notify us and such failure results in our inability to inspect the damaged production, we may consider all such production to be undamaged and include it as production to count.